a-l-pha/a-l-pha/README.md

 <h2> Hello there 👋</h2>

-🌱 My name is Alvin and I love making mini practical projects as they help me develop my coding skills and they are fun to do.
-I also integratee  AI to speed up my workflow like ChatGPT search to help find docuentation faster so I focus on problem solving rather that rote syntax memorisation (I like to work smarter not harder 🧠).
+🌱 My name is Alvin and I love making mini practical projects as they help me develop my coding skills, and they are fun to do.
+I also integrate AI to speed up my workflow like ChatGPT search to help find documentation faster so I focus on problem-solving rather than rote syntax memorisation (I like to work smarter not harder 🧠).

-- 🔭 In the future I would love to make the simplest and the best open source revsion app (My inspiration came from Space:Spaced Repition).
+- 🔭 In the future, I would love to make the simplest and the best open source revision app (My inspiration came from Space:Spaced Repetition).
-- 🏫 I’m currently learning A levels on Physics, CS and Maths
+- 🏫 I’m currently learning A-levels on Physics, CS and Maths
 - 💻 I'm fascinated at the prospects of on device AI to help people work anywhere in ease.
 - 🏸 Fun fact: My favourite sports are badminton and tennis.